ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 # WSJT-X ADIF Log Visualizer & Mapper

-## A web-based visual logger and analytics tool for amateur radio operators using WSJT-X. Plot your QSOs on an interactive map, monitor your log in real-time and upload to QRZ.com.
+## A browser-based visual WSJT-X log visualizer, mapper and analytics tool for amateur radio operators.
+See your QSOs on an interactive map, monitor your log in real-time and upload to QRZ.com (with API).
 Track progress toward WAC, WAZ and WPX awards.
 <img width="1912" height="964" alt="Screenshot 2025-11-17 184517" src="https://github.com/user-attachments/assets/00315547-8db6-463e-bb88-9f94440f8061" />

 ### The Core Functionality